ShareBack to blog

 It’s very easy to over pack for university, especially your first year of university, but in general, stick with what you need and only a few things you really want with you.
 Lugging a bunch of things to university and back home for the summer that you end up never using is never fun.
 But also, don’t be afraid to bring/send stuff you’re not using home.

 It’s also important to make sure you have what you need.
 If you get there and don’t have what you need, it can take a while to find the time to buy it, and no one wants to waste their first few days of their first year of university on buying stuff they should have brought.

 Packing for the first year of university is a lot about thinking ahead and finding a balance between what you want in your room and what you actually need.
 It can seem overwhelming at first, but once you get started you’ll be able to pack in no time.
 If you want more specifics, here’s a very comprehensive list.
-And if you want help budgeting for uni, take a look at our article on budgeting for university.

 Are you a new or old uni student?
 Any tips we didn’t mention?
 Let us know in the comments!